2 for 2: Ledecky wins her shortest, longest races at trials - WTMJ

 “I’m in shock,” Walsh said.

 Eighteen-year-old Torri Huske, who already made the team in the 100 butterfly, got off a blistering start in her signature stroke but couldn’t hold on.
-She faded to fourth in 2:10.38.
+She faded to fourth.

 Ledecky is one of at least two swimmers the Americans are counting on to be big stars at these Olympics, the first since 1996 that won’t include Phelps.
 He retired after Rio with a record 23 gold medals and 28 medals overall.